uComect/uComect.github.io/README.md

 # QuarterSpinners

 Team Name: QuarterSpinners

 Product Name: uComect

 Product: An app that allows people to connect on all forms of social media platforms on a central hub with a single tap of their phones.
 It’s an app perfect for students and professionals alike.

-Team Members:
 Sherry Wang
 8714046